 All members of the university community are encouraged to work toward maintaining an educational and work environment free from sexual harassment.
 To this end,

-(A) The director of the office for equal opportunity will provide training programs to educate the university community on the subject of sexual harassment and the university's obligation to prevent its occurrence.
-In addition, the director will ensure that the sexual harassment policy is appropriately displayed on campus and included in the university's policies manual.
+(A) The administrator of the office for equal opportunity will provide training programs to educate the university community on the subject of sexual harassment and the university's obligation to prevent its occurrence.
+In addition, the administrator will ensure that the sexual harassment policy is appropriately displayed on campus and included in the university's policies manual.

 (C) Supervisors, administrators, and department chairs who receive sexual harassment complaints will act on them in a timely fashion in an attempt to resolve the situation informally.
 They will notify the office for equal opportunity of the complaint immediately and will be provided guidance as needed.
 All such complaints must be addressed and cannot be held in confidence.